waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Super Nerd (ID 4, sprite MTMOONB2F_ROCKET2) at (Mt Moon B2F, 30,12) - UNDEFEATED / CURRENTLY UNREACHABLE.
 Dialogue ("If you find a fossil, give it to me and scram!") was a pre-battle taunt.
 May or may not be relevant now that a fossil is obtained.
 *   Rocket Grunt (ID 5, sprite MTMOONB2F_ROCKET3) at (Mt Moon B2F, 30,18) - Non-battling / Dialogue Loop.
 Bypassed.
 ## Route 4 (Before Mt.
 Moon) Trainers
-- Cool Trainer F (ID 1, sprite ROUTE4_COOLTRAINER_F1) on Route 4 (Before Mt.
-Moon) - Assumed non-battling or already defeated after multiple failed interaction attempts.
+*   Cool Trainer F (ID 1, sprite ROUTE4_COOLTRAINER_F1) on Route 4 (Before Mt.
+Moon) - Confirmed non-battling or already defeated after multiple failed interaction attempts.
 No longer a target.

 # Navigation Rules & Insights
 *   NPCs on `navigable: false` tiles are impassable physical obstacles, even if defeated or non-battling.
+Their tile will remain `navigable: false` in map memory.
 *   Ledge tiles marked `navigable="true"` can be occupied (e.g., by jumping down onto them), but upward movement onto a ledge from below is prevented by game physics, even if the tile's `navigable` attribute is true.
 The game's movement denial takes precedence over the XML's `navigable` flag for directional traversal of ledges from below.
-*   Defeated trainers may sometimes remain as physical obstacles on their tile; their tile will remain `navigable: false` in map memory.
 *   Mt.
 Moon 1F: Tile (8,19) is impassable, blocking direct southward movement from (8,18).
 *   **Segmented Dungeons (CRITICAL - REINFORCED):** Complex dungeons like Mt.
 Moon are NOT single, continuous maps per floor.
 They are composed of *multiple, often isolated segments on the exact same floor level*.
-Access to these different segments is *exclusively* via specific warps (ladders, stairs, holes) from other floors or other segments of the same floor.
-It's impossible to walk from one isolated segment to another on the same floor without using a warp.
+Access to these different segments is *exclusively* via specific warps.
 Systematically explore each available warp from your current segment to discover connections to other segments or floors.
-Note the destination of each warp.
-If a warp leads to an already explored or unhelpful segment, return immediately and try a different warp.
-Do not assume all parts of a floor are interconnected or that all warps on a floor are reachable from any given point on that floor.
 *   **1x1 Warp Activation:** Be more consistent with 1x1 warp activation, especially considering Pikachu's position.
 Stepping off and then back on is the reliable method if unsure.

 # Self-Correction & Critique Learnings
-- Path Planning: Meticulously examine map data (`map_xml_string`/annotated screen) *before* committing to movement.
+*   Path Planning: Meticulously examine map data (`map_xml_string`/annotated screen) *before* committing to movement.
 Identify clear, navigable corridors.
-Break down navigation into smaller, verifiable segments, especially in complex areas.
+Break down navigation into smaller, verifiable segments.
 If a path is blocked, backtrack to a known navigable area and re-evaluate the entire route, considering completely different approaches.
-- Prioritize Healing: When party health is critical across multiple Pokémon, finding a Pokémon Center becomes the absolute top priority over other exploration or objectives.
+*   Prioritize Healing: When party health is critical across multiple Pokémon, finding a Pokémon Center becomes the absolute top priority over other exploration or objectives, unless a very specific, short-term, high-value objective can be completed first.
-- Trust Game State: Information like `reachable: no` for NPCs/warps should be treated as authoritative.
+*   Trust Game State: Information like `reachable: no` for NPCs/warps should be treated as authoritative.
 Avoid wasting turns trying to interact with or path to targets marked as currently inaccessible.

 # Gameplay Reminders (Post-Reflection Turn 8367)
 *   **Reachable Unseen Tiles List:** Always use the *current* list from the Game State Information for exploration planning.
 This list is dynamic and can change frequently.
 *   **Navigation Goal Coordinates:** Ensure `navigation_goal_coordinates` are always confirmed `navigable: true` in the map XML or are part of the current 'Reachable Unseen Tiles' list from Game State to avoid pathing errors.

-- Route 4 (Before Mt.
-Moon): East map connection is Undiscovered and Navigable: No.